Funk - A Bird Watcher's Paradise in the Middle of Farm Country

-Funk has just about everything a small town needs: a couple of venerable churches, a café called the Coffee Cup where generations of the town's residents have met for breakfast and to hash over ‘tomorrow's news today’, a tennis court, three parks (granted, they're not big parks), a gas station, a beauty shop and a top-notch volunteer fire department and emergency response team.
+Funk has just about everything a small town needs: a couple of venerable churches, a tennis court, three parks, a gas station, a beauty shop and a top-notch volunteer fire department and emergency response team.

 Funk is also home to CPI co-op which operates the town’s massive grain elevators and storage facilities, maintaining Funk as a significant grain shipment point in the state.